Stack, Separate and Press

 • The outside leg is bio mechanically strong when the ankle, leg, hips, core and shoulders are stacked on top of each other.

-• John Leffler, the well known U.S.A. race coach, demonstrates how to stack the body and separate just below the shoulders in the FIRST MINUTE from where this video starts.
+• John Leffler, the well known U.S.A. race coach, demonstrates how to stack the body and separate just below the shoulders in this video.
+Watch for about a minute from where this video starts, until Leffler begins talking about gravity.

 Video by Deb Armstrong and Ski Strong